Qovery/documentation/website/guides/tutorial/simplest-way-to-deploy-deno-with-database.md

 </Assumptions>

-## Steps to deploy Deno on AWS with Qovery
+## Steps to deploy Deno with Qovery

 <Tabs
   centered={true}